whykay-01/capacity-management/questions.md

 FileNotFoundError: [Errno 2] No such file or directory: '/data/user_cycle.csv'
 ```

+UPD: I have managed to build the container with the data sources and the application contained in one container.
+I have also managed to build two separate containers for the data sources and the application.
+However, I am still struggling to connect those two containers together.
+(June 25-26, 2023)

 ## Questions:

 1. How to make the connection between those two containers, so that the python app can access the data sources?